taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ---
 # Functional Analysis
 After developing the performance requirements, functions were developed to satisfy the performance requirements.
-After modeling the functions in a functtional block diagram, the functions were traced to their corresponding requirements in a functional traceability matrix to ensure that all requirements are met.
+A functional block diagram was developed to model the function flow and point-out all interfaces.

 ## Functional Block Diagram
 <img src="images/functional block diagram.png" width="700">

 ## Functional Traceability Matrix
+After modeling the functions in the functional block diagram, the functions were traced to their corresponding requirements in a functional traceability matrix to ensure that all requirements are met.

 <table width="100%">
   <tr>